Minnesota Directors of Nursing Administration/Long Term Care

 One of the greatest values MN-DONA members experience is the networking.
 There is a generous and

-open sharing of information in all aspects of Long Term Care, including product information, survey
+open sharing of information in all aspects of Long Term Care, best practices, including product information, survey

-results, nursing management and budget control.
+results, nursing management, budgeting and relationship building.
 MN-DONA members who desire more active

 involvement may serve on various committees: Scholarship/Education; Publicity/Membership;